kknb1982/pands-project/README.md

   datafields = sepallen, sepalwid, petallen, petalwid, species

 ### 3.2.3 Import Fishers Iris Dataset to a DataFrame
+The code needs to import the Fisher's Iris Dataset and create a `DataFrame` using Pandas.

   dataf = pd.read_csv("https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data",
                    names = datafields)

-# Finds the names of the iris species
+### 3.2.4 Finds the names of the iris species
+Throughout the analysis it is useful to interrogate the data and plot it for each species separately.
+Therefore, we use the `Pandas` `unique()` method on teh column "species" to find out the unique values in this column.

   irisspecies = dataf.Species.unique()

 # Defines a function to creates a text file with summary data about the variable
 def printfielddata():